digicracy/wordpress/README.md

 # Caveats

+## HP Cloud

+At this time WordPress + Memcached don't work on HP Cloud's standard.xsmall.
+To get around this deploy the WordPress charm with the charm to at least a `standard.small`, to do this:

+    juju deploy --constraints "instance-type=standard.small" wordpress

+This only is a problem when attempting to relate memcached to WordPress, otherwise an xsmall is _okay_ though it's really not the best sized platform for running a stable WordPress install.

 ## Single mode and the scale-out

 If you're in Single mode and you want to/need to scale out, but you've been upgrading, modifying, and installing plugins + themes like